geosolutions-it/MapStore2/docs/user-guide/catalog.md

 <img src="../img/catalog/ifc_service.jpg" class="ms-docimage"  style="max-width:600px;"/>

 !!!
 Note
-    To properly display IFC 3D model in your MapStore map, it is necessary to add the reference system definition supported by the model in the MapStore [projectionDefs configuration](../../developer-guide/local-config/#projectiondefs-configuration)
+    To properly display georeferenced IFC 3D model layers in MapStore, ensure to have its coordinate reference system definition defined in the MapStore [projectionDefs configuration](../../developer-guide/local-config/#projectiondefs-configuration).
+Non-georeferenced IFC models are added by default in the center of the map viewport.

 !!!
 Note
     The tool capabilities currently available for IFC model layers are: